mlettini/matthewlettini.me/src/work/forecast.md

 <div class="inner">

-Beyond the 2014 launch, our team continued to improve Forecast based on customer and internal needs.
+Beyond the 2014 launch, our team continued for years to improve Forecast based on customer and internal needs.
 We iterated on behind-the-scenes flows like billing and onboarding, helped unlock insights with reports and exports, and added many features that enhanced the core experience.
 For example, here’s a couple demos of some later features, narrated by my wonderful coworkers:

 </div>